Blog Post Thumbnail

 One of the strongest arguments for coming into the office is the opportunity for career development.
 Make this benefit tangible by offering in-person training programs, workshops, and lunch-and-learns.
 You can also establish a formal mentorship program that pairs junior employees with senior leaders for face-to-face guidance.
 Be transparent about how visibility and collaboration in the office can lead to promotions and involvement in high-impact projects.
 When employees see a clear link between their presence and their professional growth, the commute starts to feel like a worthwhile investment in their future.

-Make the Commute Easier
+Make the Commute Less of a Chore

 Let’s be honest: the commute is often the biggest hurdle to getting people back in the office.
 You can make a huge difference by actively working to reduce this burden.
 Consider subsidizing travel costs, whether it’s for gas, public transit passes, or parking.
 If you have a lot of employees coming from a similar area, a company shuttle with Wi-Fi can turn commute time into productive work time.
 Even simple solutions, like offering flexible arrival times to miss rush hour or providing an easy-to-use office parking management system, can significantly improve the daily journey to work.